 - Northern Lights

-There are tons of options for ice-fishing in Woodland Creek First Nation with four gorgeous lakes – Haig Lake, Cadotte Lake, Sawn Lake and Joker Lake.
-In all four lakes, you will find Northern Pike, and at Haig Lake, you might also catch a Walleye.
+There are tons of options for ice-fishing in Woodland Cree First Nation with two gorgeous lakes – Haig Lake and Cadotte Lake.
+In these two lakes, you will find Northern Pike, and at Haig Lake, you might also catch a Walleye.
 So bring your grill and enjoy a winter picnic with your fresh catch of the day.

 The Woodland Cree First Nation is a gold mine for snowmobiling.
 With countless snowmobile trails and cutlines to explore, you will be in awe of the untouched beauty of the backcountry in this stunning region.
 Be sure to have your camera handy; you are sure to see plenty of wildlife!